-For the three months ended March 31, 2008, the Company had a net income tax benefit of \$688,000 compared to a net income tax expense of \$305,000 for the three months ended March 31, 2007.
-These tax figures represent effective income tax rates of approximately 39% and 41% respectively.
+For the six months ended June 30, 2008, the Company had net income tax expense of \$117,000 compared to a net income tax expense of \$97,000 for the six months ended June 30, 2007.
+These tax figures represent effective income tax rates of approximately 32% and 40%, respectively.
 The Company has certain permanent income tax deductions relating to oil and mineral depletion allowances that reduce its effective tax rate.
-As net income approaches zero for a period, the greater the impact this deduction has on the effective tax rate.
+As net income or loss approaches zero for a period, the greater the impact this deduction has on the effective tax rate.
+Our depletion allowance has increased during the first six months of 2008 due to an increase in oil and gas revenues.
+As of June 30, 2008, our balance sheet reflects an income tax liability of \$223,000.

 Effective January 1, 2007, the Company adopted FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes," or FIN 48.
-Based on the requirements of FIN 48, the Company evaluated its tax positions for all income tax items subject to Statement No. 109, "Accounting for Income Taxes."
+Based on the requirements of FIN 48, the Company evaluated its tax positions for all income tax items subject to FASB Statement No. 109, "Accounting for Income Taxes."
 Each existing tax position was evaluated based on its technical merits and satisfied the "more likely than not to be sustained upon examination" test.
 The tax benefits were then measured as the largest amount of benefit, determined on a cumulative basis, that is "more likely than not" to be realized upon ultimate settlement.
 The Company determined that no positions failed to qualify for full recognition of the tax benefit.
 There have been no material changes in our tax benefits from December 31, 2007.
-For further discussion refer to "Note 9- Income Taxes" in the Notes to Consolidated Financial Statements in the Company's 2007 Annual Report on Form 10-K.
+For further discussion, refer to "Note 9 - Income Taxes" in the Notes to Consolidated Financial Statements in the Company's 2007 Annual Report on Form 10-K.